Kaygijzen/MDP-Dynamic-Programming/README.md

-# MDP using Dynamic Programming
+# Markov decision process using Dynamic Programming

 ## Introduction
 In this project, we will implement dynamic programming algorithms to solve a Markov decision process (MDP).
 We will use the MDP to model a grid world environment, and we will use dynamic programming to find the optimal policy for the agent.
 We will implement the value iteration and Q-value iteration algorithms.
 We will then execute the optimal policy on the environment, and visualize the agent’s trajectory.